Full text of PM Modi’s address to the nation

 Living with COVID

 The PM noted that several experts and scientists have said that the virus is going to be part of our lives for a long time.
-But, it is also important to ensure that our life does-not revolve only around it.
+But, it is also important to ensure that our life does not revolve only around it.
 He exhorted people to work towards their targets while taking precautions like wearing masks and maintaining 'do gaz doori'.

 On the fourth stage of Lockdown, he said that its contours will be completely different from those seen yet.
 On the basis of recommendations received from states, new rules will be framed, and information about the same will be conveyed before 18th May.